 The fossils come from the late Triassic period, about 225 million years ago, when Arizona was humid and subtropical.
 The trees were living on the edges of streams and rivers, some growing up to 200 feet tall.
 Occasionally, they would fall into the water and get buried in sediment that contained high proportions of volcanic ash that was rich in silica.
 It’s this volcanic ash that is the key to their preservation.
 Fluids carrying this dissolved mineral percolated through the sedimentary pile, seeping into the waterlogged trees and replacing their organic material with silica.

 There are, of course, other rarer modes of fossilization that can produce spectacular material.
 Perhaps the most beautiful are those fossils trapped in amber.
 This is an important mode of fossilization for insects and spiders, but other life-forms like small vertebrates and plants have been preserved, as well.
-Amber forms when resin produced by a number of trees, but particularly coniferous trees, secrete resin to heal an injury or act as a defense.
+Amber forms when resin produced by several trees, but particularly coniferous trees, secrete resin to heal an injury or act as a defense.
 This oozes down the tree trunk, sticking and trapping creatures as it goes.
-Once the resin is buried, pressure and temperature will increase due to the overburdened pressure of the sediments, and this causes the organic chemicals in the resin to oxidize and polymerize, eventually hardening into amber, and preserving the creatures it trapped in fantastic detail.
+Once the resin is buried, pressure and temperature will increase due to the overburdened pressure of the sediments, and this causes the organic chemicals in the resin to oxidize and polymerize.
+Eventually, the resin hardens into amber, preserving the creatures it trapped in fantastic detail.

 Between 1981 and 1985, through the efforts of entomologist Don R. Davis, the Smithsonian acquired a wonderful collection from the Dominican Republic between 21 and 15 million years old.
 This collection is housed in the Department of Paleobiology and is a valuable resource today to fossil insect researchers throughout the world.
 It was collected by retired army major Jacob Brodzinsky and his wife Marianella Lopez-Peña.

-The Brodzinsky/Lopez-Peña collection comprises just over 5000 specimens, providing a wonderful window into the early Miocene insects, mites, centipedes, and spiders, but also leaves, flowers, and even a bird feather.
+The Brodzinsky/Lopez-Peña collection comprises just over 5000 specimens, providing an incredible window into the early Miocene insects, mites, centipedes, and spiders, but also leaves, flowers, and even a bird feather.
 It is particularly useful for paleontologists as the amber is very pale, which allows a better view of the fossils.
-The preservation is just spectacular.

 Learn more about what fossils tell us about our planet’s exciting historic migrations